CallMeAtomfried/markov.js/README.md

 IMPORTANT: Neither are finished and tested.
 The node module should be in a usable state, but as things stand i cannot test it myself.

+Markov.py is WIP, will be an interconpatible port of markov.js, as in data trained with one will be possible to read with the other.

 # Node module

 The markov.js can be put anywhere.
 In this example its just in the main folder.